ShaftHQ/shafthq.github.io/docs/Properties/PropertyTypes.md

 You should use this approach if you want to override some specifc properties for the current test run from CLI.
 This is usually relevant for unattended CI/CD pipeline execution.
 You would usually need to use the [File-based approach](#file-based) to set these properties first, and then override them via CLI.
 :::

-Here's a sample command that you can execute from your terminal windoe to parameterize your test command:
+Here's a sample command that you can execute from your terminal window to parameterize your test command:
 ```powershell
 mvn -e test "-DretryMaximumNumberOfAttempts=2" "-DexecutionAddress=localhost:4444" "-DtargetOperatingSystem=LINUX" "-DtargetBrowserName=firefox" "-DheadlessExecution=true" "-DgenerateAllureReportArchive=true" "-Dtest=${GLOBAL_TESTING_SCOPE}"
 ```